 Ultrafine particles have the potential to have greater health impacts than PM10 or PM2.5, because they can be more easily absorbed into the body.
 Their tiny size means they behave together like a gas, are able to pass through the lungs into the circulation and get taken up into cells, where they cause potentially serious issues.

-The Clean Air Strategy, published earlier this year raised awareness of how things like open fires can contribute to indoor pollution.
+The Clean Air Strategy, published in 2019 raised awareness of how things like open fires can contribute to indoor pollution.
 Furthermore, the Clean Air Strategy highlights how only the cleanest stoves (Ecodesign Ready), which will come into force in 2022 will help tackle this problem.
 There is no place for open fires in a clean, environmentally friendly home.

 Burning Wood Indoors:

-Open fires are responsible for a lot of internal air pollution.
+Open fires are responsible for a lot of internal air pollution – although not at this time of the year.
 With a high efficiency wood burning stove, air is drawn from a room into a fire, to help with a clean, efficient burn.
 Unlike an open fire, the burning of the wood is not exposed to the internal atmosphere in a home.
 The combustion takes place in a sealed, glass fronted firebox, and vented into the external atmosphere.
-The only time the efficiently burnt wood would be exposed to the indoor atmosphere, would be momentarily when opening the door to add more fire wood.
+The only time the efficiently burnt wood would be exposed to the indoor atmosphere, would be momentarily when opening the door to add more firewood.

-Televisions with 100+ channels, games consoles, the Internet and generally more home-based activities, means people are spending longer in the home than ever before, this is especially true for children, who are spending longer inside and less time outside playing.
+Covid19 Lockdown, Televisions with 100+ channels, games consoles, the Internet and generally more home-based activities, means people are spending longer in the home than ever before, this is especially true since March, when most of us were asked to stay at home.
+Apart from lockdown, which includes people of all ages it’s children, who are at risk from internal air pollution, as they are spending longer inside and less time outside playing.
 In a recent study, children spend just 7 hours a week outside and over twice that inside playing video games.
+This figure will be much higher due to lockdown.

 How to Reduce In-Door Air Pollution: